 Plato himself chose a different approach.
 He used his Analogy of the Sun from the sixth book of The Republic to explain that Light was analogue to Goodness, making knowledge of truth possible for those capable of the above mentioned “orderly approach”, that is: philosophical thinking.
 Obviously, Plato’s Light shines for everyone, regardless of faith.
 But Christianity, with its strong tradition of monopolizing truth – see The ethics of truth – took possession of this Light for itself alone.

-In Fides et Ratio, the sentence immediately following the quote I used in God as stopgap is: “At the same time, it becomes apparent that reason needs to be reinforced by faith, in order to discover horizons it cannot reach on its own.”
+In John Paul II’s 1998 encyclical letter Fides et Ratio, the sentence immediately following the quote I used in God as stopgap is: “At the same time, it becomes apparent that reason needs to be reinforced by faith, in order to discover horizons it cannot reach on its own.”
 Just like in Jaspers’ quote, there is no explicit mention of faith in the Christian God; the word ‘faith’ is monopolized in the same way as ‘truth’, though those who do so carefully avoid being all too explicit.
 Whereas for Plato faith was faith in the human capacity to acquire knowledge helped by Goodness, for Christians, it meant a type of faith of which Christianity was the sole distributor.

 Until now, when speaking of science, I have been mainly referring to natural science, concluding that no natural science requires a theory of God to make ends meet.
 But how about the humanities?
 Their field of studies being human culture or society, they rely less on empirical observation and more on interpretation or even imagination.
-Whereas in natural science, knowledge is mostly seen as cumulative, in the humanities we see an ongoing process of invention and reinvention and the continuous rise and fall of paradigms.
-Already this feature is reason for serious doubts of their claims to truth.
+Whereas in natural science knowledge is mostly seen as cumulative, in the humanities we see an ongoing process of invention and reinvention and the continuous rise and fall of paradigms.
+Already this feature gives reason for serious doubts about their claims to truth.
 The hard core of the knowledge of the humanities is of disciplinary nature; the value of knowledge is determined not by its substance or its consistency with prior knowledge but at the best by the method used to gather and interpret it.

-Yet, especially in continental philosophy of science, ever since the beginning of the Romantic era in the late 18th century there has been a strong anti-positivist and anti-methodological current seeming to prefer consistency above method.
+Yet, especially in the continental philosophy of science, ever since the beginning of the Romantic era in the late 18th century, there has been a strong anti-positivist and anti-methodological current seeming to prefer consistency above method.
 Only individuals, conscious of the historic stream of thought and their own connection to it were considered able to really understand cultural or social phenomena, inspired by an already present view of the world.
 Prejudice, that had been so wrongly pressed aside by enlightenment and positivism was now turned into an asset.
 The humanities’ claim to consistency simultaneously justified their pretension of cultural and social relevance.

 Already in the late 19th century Friedrich Nietzsche demonstrated the paradoxical nature of this claim: “Thus, though there undeniably exists a faith in science, it cannot owe its origin to such a utilitarian calculus, but it must rather have originated in spite of the fact that the inutility and dangerousness of the ‘will to truth’, of ‘truth at any price’ are proved to it continually…” In other words: presuming relevance only leads to dangerous truth-claiming.
 We don’t need much fantasy to transfer this attitude of the humanities to the majority of religions.